Janio Bikel

-Janio Bikel Figueiredo da Silva (born 28 June 1995), known as Janio Bikel, is a Bissau-Guinean professional footballer who plays as a midfielder for Russian club FC Khimki.
-He formerly played for SC Heerenveen, NEC, CSKA Sofia and Vancouver Whitecaps FC.
+Janio Bikel Figueiredo da Silva (born 28 June 1995), known as Janio Bikel, is a Bissau-Guinean professional footballer who plays as a defensive midfielder for Israeli club Maccabi Netanya.
+He formerly played for SC Heerenveen, NEC, CSKA Sofia, Vancouver Whitecaps FC and Gaziantep.
 A former youth international for Portugal, he plays for the Guinea-Bissau national team.

-Career
+Club career

 On 7 March 2015, Janio Bikel made his professional debut with SC Heerenveen in a 2014–15 Eredivisie match against ADO Den Haag.

 On 14 June 2018, Janio Bikel signed with Bulgarian club CSKA Sofia.